by Becky Hefty | Sep 14, 2017 | Places and Projects

 Craig Blair serves as volunteer development staff at MBI and continues to be an integral part of the yearly Christian English camp held just outside of Volgograd, Russia.

 Each summer for the past four years, I’ve participated in a summer English camp near Volgograd, Russia, sponsored by members of various location churches.
-These past two years, I’ve led the team of American volunteers, who come to help with the conversatiDSC_2627onal English lessons at camp and share their lives and love for God with the kids.
+These past two years, I’ve led the team of American volunteers, who come to help with the conversational English lessons at camp and share their lives and love for God with the kids.
 This year, following my completion of a TESOL course (Teaching English to Speakers of Other Languages) at YWAM Montana, I took on the task of creating the lesson plan for this summer camp.

 Each year the kids have become more and more receptive to the message of the gospel as we have built relationship with them.
 The camp organizers felt like this year the kids were ready to go deeper, and God did amazing things in their lives.